 This type of borrowing can be a good option if you can afford to pay back both the capital and the interest payments and want to pay it off by the end of the term.

-You can apply for this mortgage from the age of 55, up until your 85th birthday, so long as:
+You can apply for this mortgage from the age of 55, up until your 85th birthday (or 95th if you already have an existing mortgage with us), so long as:

 The most you can borrow with our RCI mortgage is £500,000 and you can only borrow up to 50% of the property value.

-We’ll then be able to arrange an appointment for you with one of our Later Life Mortgage Consultants.
-All appointments happen via Nationwide NOW (a video link you find in many branches).
+After a quick Eligibility and Affordability check , we’ll then be able to arrange an appointment for you with one of our Later Life Mortgage Consultants, in branch or via Nationwide NOW (a video link you find in many branches).
 Don’t worry this will all be set up for you in advance.